CGLemon/Sayuri/bash/README.md

 ## Note

 Use the default setting in the bash directory.
-The network will reach strong amateur level in 1 ~ 2 weeks on 19x19 with the RTX 2070s computer.
+The network will approach strong amateur level in 1 ~ 2 weeks on 19x19 with the RTX 2070s computer.

 ## Simple Usage

-There two bash files.
+There are two bash files.
 The ```setup.sh``` will do the initialization.
 Copy the training script and engine to this directory.
 The ```selfplay.sh``` will do the self-play and trainig loop.

     $ cp -r bash selfplay-course
     $ cd selfplay-course